 What resources and/or benefits do you offer employees?

 Does the company provide D&I training such as Unconscious Bias?

 6. Observe during the interview

-There will be cues of a diverse and inclusive culture to look out for through the interview process.
-When attending an in-person, on-site interview, look around the office for the representation of diversity in the people, space, photos, and art.
+There will be cues of a diverse and inclusive culture to look out for throughout the interview process.
+When attending an in-person, on-site interview, look around the office for the representation of diversity in the people, space, photos and art.

 7. Check their benefits

 Benefits are a good way to see if the company is supportive of all employees.
 Diverse and inclusive benefits include adoption assistance, floating religious holidays, family leave for both parents, senior care, flexible work schedules and mental health support.
 Company benefits are typically listed on their website or in the job posting.
 If you don’t see them, ask the recruiter for a list of benefits after the initial phone screen.